 Short Term Liquor License

-The License Commission has the authority to place restrictions on the License to ensure control of the alcohol/beer & wine being served and public safety.
+The License Commission has the authority to place restrictions on the license to ensure control of the alcohol/beer and wine being served and public safety.

-Please contact Mary L. Midura, Executive Secretary, at 587-1210 or firstname.lastname@example.org to place your application on an upcoming agenda of the Northampton License Commission.
+Please contact the License Commission to place your application on an upcoming agenda of the Northampton License Commission.

-The General Laws of Massachusetts, Chapter 138, Section 41: Delivery of alcoholic beverages as prima facie evidence of sale.
+Mass General Law Chap.
+138 §41: Delivery of alcoholic beverages as prima facie evidence of sale.

 Section 41.
 The delivery of alcoholic beverages in or from a building, booth, stand or other place, except a private dwelling house, or in or from a private dwelling house if any part thereof or its dependencies is used as an inn, eating house or shop of any kind, or other place of common resort, such delivery in either case being to a person not a resident therein, shall be prima facie evidence that such delivery is a sale.

-If you are in doubt as to whether your event needs a Short Term Liquor License to operate, please call the License Commission office at 413-587-1210.
+If you are in doubt as to whether your event needs a short term liquor license to operate, please call the License Commission office at 413-587-1212.